linked-db/linked-ql/README.md

 await savepoint.rollback();
 ```

-*✨ You essentially get time travel in any direction - and as seamlessly as you move on a movie track!*
+You essentially get time travel in any direction - and as seamlessly as you move on a movie track!

-Meanwhile, your schema histories are now being encoded **as data** (**instead of as files**), making them queryable, analyzable, and even visualizable, as regular data!
+_✨ Meanwhile, your schema histories are now being encoded **as data** (**instead of as files**), making them queryable, analyzable, and even visualizable, as regular data!
+Plus, the DB now essentially becomes the absolute source of truth for both itself and its client applications!_

 ## Re-Introducing Schema-as-Code with `schema.json`

 💥 *Have your entire DB structure live in a single `schema.json` (or `schema.yml`) file that you edit in-place!*

-With schema versioning now over to the database, much of the old conventions and formalities should now be irrelevant.
-We found that you could essentially streamline you whole "database" footprint from spanning dozens of migration files to fitting into a single `schema.json` (or `schema.yml`) file!
+With schema versioning now over to the database, and given the freedom to not need to keep certain schema histories to manually maintain past states (or risk losing them), we found that you could essentially streamline you whole "database" footprint from spanning multiple files to fitting into a single `schema.json` (or `schema.yml`) file!

 ### `schema.json`